tanner-johnson2718/MEME_OS/README.md

 - [X] Script to create boiler plate for new user apps
 - [X] Script to create boiler plate for new kernel modules
 - [X] Set of scripts to build and clean from scratch
-- [-] Set of scripts to iterativly build apps without rebuilding entire tool chain and kernel
+- [X] Set of scripts to iterativly build apps without rebuilding entire tool chain and kernel
-- [ ] Set of scripts to iterativly build kernel modules without rebuilding entire tool chain and kernel
+- [X] Set of scripts to iterativly build kernel modules without rebuilding entire tool chain and kernel
-- [-] Script to rebuild kernel only
+- [X] Script to rebuild kernel only
-- [-] Saved out of tree buildroot .config
+- [X] Saved out of tree buildroot .config
-- [-] Saved out of tree linux .config
+- [X] Saved out of tree linux .config
-- [-] GDB attached to kernel execution
+- [X] GDB attached to kernel execution

 # System Set Up
 * Clone this repo